 The most obvious and simple factors are shape and size.
 If you’re working from a tiny coffee table, you probably won’t want a 34” ultrawide monitor – and conversely, if you’ve got a giant workspace, an 18” little LED monitor probably isn’t ideal.
 Monitor sizes are measured diagonally, and as such it’s a good idea to take out your tape measure, and create a cardboard cutout of the screen size you’re looking at to see how it’ll sit in your workspace.

 Related to this, but slightly less important is the base.
-More and more people are going for wall-mounted monitors so as to save on desk space and clutter – so if you’re looking for a wall-mountable one, be sure to double check the specs.
+More and more people are going for wall-mounted monitors so as to save on desk space and clutter – so if you’re looking for a wall-mountable one, be sure to double-check the specs.

 Another factor that’s a little more of a luxury is a USB connection.
 Many ‘professional’ style monitors for designers and animators are starting to arrive with USB ports built into them, to make plugging in and removing devices easier.
-We’d really recommend this as a feature in your monitor of choice as solves a lot of headaches of being a designer.
+We’d really recommend this as a feature in your monitor of choice as it solves a lot of headaches of being a designer.
 A few seconds saved each day adds up.

 Now, let’s take a look at some of the terms you might have heard used in monitor specs and descriptions.
 They’re all pretty simple when you understand them, and knowing what they mean will help you make a more informed decision when it comes to biting the bullet.

 IPS is a type of LCD Panel, like OLED (which you’ve likely heard of in the last few years).
-The type of LCD panel used in a monitor affects things such as contrast ratio, viewing angle, response time and black levels.
+The type of LCD panel used in a monitor affects things such as contrast ratio, viewing angle, response time, and black levels.

 IPS stands for “In-Plane Switching”, referring to the shifting patterns of the liquid crystals in the display (LCD stands for ‘Liquid Crystal Display’).
-In short, this means that IPS monitors have the ability to produce more accurate colour performance and consistency, at a higher range of viewing angles (up to 178 degrees vertically and horizontally).
+In short, this means that IPS monitors have the ability to produce more accurate color performance and consistency, at a higher range of viewing angles (up to 178 degrees vertically and horizontally).

 Contrast ratio refers to the ratio of luminance (or brightness) between the darkest dark, and the brightest white on the screen.
 In most cases, a higher contrast ratio is better.

-Static Contrast ratio refers to a measurement of this ratio at a single point in time, where as Dynamic Contrast Ratio refers to a measurement taken over a period of time.
+Static contrast ratio refers to a measurement of this ratio at a single point in time, whereas Dynamic contrast ratio refers to a measurement taken over a period of time.
 In most cases, the static contrast ratio is the most important, and the figure to keep an eye on.

-Do keep in mind, however, since most manufacturers test their own contrast ratios, it can be a less-accurate metric on which to compare monitors.
+Do keep in mind, however, since most manufacturers test their own contrast ratios, it can be a less accurate metric on which to compare monitors.
 It’s one of the aspects of computer monitors that is often abused for advertisement/catch-phrase purposes.
 For example, your 1 000 000:1 contrast ratio probably isn’t quite that high.

 sRGB is “standard Red, Green, Blue”, and is the industry standard pretty much entirely, throughout the world, for everyday application.
-It’s got a smaller range of colours than Adobe RGB.
+It’s got a smaller range of colors than Adobe RGB.
 It’s used in almost every app, web browser, and design tool you use every day, and has the bonus of helping maintain consistency over all platforms.

 These terms all relate back to monitor size, but less so on a physical level.
 1920×1080 pixels is the standard minimum for what makes a FullHD image.
 This is the basis on which most of these terms are constructed, so knowing that, let’s break them down simply.